Puresharper/NuPack/README.md

 ## Console
 When package is based on console application, a build directory is defined with a .targets file to provide a simple way to add a build action step as post build with project file (csproj) as first argument and configuration (Debug/Release) as second.

+## Nuspec
+When a .nuspec file is detected as part of project, NuPack respect the specification and dosen't apply any auto configuration.